Read device-to-cloud messages from the built-in endpoint

 Partition count Set this property at creation to define the number of partitions for device-to-cloud event ingestion.

 IoT Hub allows data retention in the built-in endpoint for a maximum of seven days.
 You can set the retention time during creation of your IoT hub.
 Data retention time in IoT Hub depends on your IoT hub tier and unit type.
 In terms of size, the built-in endpoint can retain messages of the maximum message size up to at least 24 hours of quota.
 For example, one S1 unit IoT hub provides enough storage to retain at least 400,000 messages, at 4 KB per message.
-If your devices are sending smaller messages, they may be retained for longer (up to seven days) depending on how much storage is consumed.
+If your devices are sending smaller messages, they might be retained for longer (up to seven days) depending on how much storage is consumed.
 We guarantee to retain the data for the specified retention time as a minimum.
-After the retention time has passed, messages expire and become inaccessible.
+After the retention time, messages expire and become inaccessible.
 You can modify the retention time, either programmatically using the IoT Hub resource provider REST APIs, or with the Azure portal.

 IoT Hub also enables you to manage consumer groups on the built-in endpoint.
 You can have up to 20 consumer groups for each IoT hub.